jyantsss/bandit_otw/README.md

 step2:  cat data.txt

 step3:  rot13 means every character is rotated by 13.
 Use any rot13 conversion website like [https://rot13.com/](https://rot13.com/)  to convert it and get the password.
+## Level 12-13 login

+**Commands** **Used**:  ls, cat,  mkdir, cp, mv, xxd, file, tar, gzip. bzip2

+**Password**: FO5dwFsc0cbaIiH0h8J2eUks2vdTDwAn

+ **New Command Learned**:

+cp: cp ~/data.txt .

+~ represents the home directory and last “.” means copy here.

+mv : mv n1 n1.gz ( n1: current filename, n1.gz filename or format we want to change n1 to)

+xxd: xxd -r data.txt n1

+(explanation see in explainshell.com)

+bzip2: bzip2 -d n1.bz2 (-d: decompress)

+gzip: gzip -d n1.gz

+tar: tar -xf filename (-x: extract, f: file) this command is used to extract the file from archieved file.

+**Process**:

+step1:  cd /tmp

+step2:  mkdir newfoldername

+step3:  move to new folder

+step4: cp ~/data.txt

+step5: cat data.txt which is in hexform

+step6: use xxd to reverse the hex file into binary form into a new file

+step7:  see the type of n1

+step8: rename it in the format of its type( if the file type is gzip compressed then rename it to n1.gz to decompress it)

+step9: decompress it using gzip.

+step 9: continue this process:

+- check the file type
+- rename it
+- decompress it
+- when tar types come, it represents archieved file
+- rename it and use tar command
+- continue the process until ascii type file comes

+step 10: cat to get the password.